 I removed the part and began the modelling of the large central blade.

-For all sculpting I used brown stuff, as it gets harder than green stuff and is then easier to polish.
+Step 2: Sculpting the blade For all sculpting I used brown stuff, as it gets harder than green stuff and is then easier to polish.
 I started with a rough shape,

 which I cut smoother with a sharp knife after it had solidified.
 Then I sculpted the whole thing cleaner.
 After the stuff had hardened,